• Skip to primary navigation

 Long Pin for Kale Veggie Mini Frittata

-Close-up of a Kale Veggie Mini Frittata served on a slice of toasted whole wheat bread.
+Close-up of a Frittata served on a slice of toasted whole wheat bread.

-Tender pan cooked veggies are arranged in a muffin pan and a mixture of eggs, herbs, and kale is poured over them.
-These mini goodness bites are baked and served on whole grain toast.
-Top them with a sprinkle of parmesan and more kale—the classic egg breakfast made easy, healthy and delicious!
+To make mini frittatas, tender pan-cooked veggies are arranged in a muffin pan sprayed with cooking spray and a mixture of eggs, herbs, and kale are poured over them.
+These mini goodness bites are baked and served on whole-grain toast.
+Top them with a sprinkle of parmesan and more kale—the classic egg breakfast made easy, healthy, and delicious!

+If you want a low-calorie frittata, leave out the egg yolks for a high protein, low carb breakfast.
 This recipe for Kale Veggie Mini Frittata is packed with proteins!
 So healthy and great for gluten-free diets if served on gluten-free toasted bread.
+If you want to make egg bites, just use a mini muffin pan and decrease the baking time.

 pan-fried vegetables in a muffin pan waiting to be topped with herb-speckled frittata batter.

-In this recipe, I sauté some scallions, sweet potatoes, sun-dried tomatoes and asparagus for 1 minute.
+Before you start, preheat oven to 350º or 375º.
+In this recipe, I sauté some scallions, sweet potatoes, sun-dried tomatoes, and asparagus for 1 minute.
 Then I lower the heat and cover the skillet for 5 minutes until the veggies are tender.

 I find this way to be one of the best methods to cook vegetables without losing their nutrients.

-Then I cover the bottoms of the muffin pan with some veggies and pour a mixture of beaten eggs, chopped fresh kale, fresh basil and parsley on top.
+Then I spray the muffin tin cups with nonstick spray, cover the bottoms of the muffin tin with some veggies, and pour the egg mixture of beaten eggs, chopped fresh kale, fresh basil, and parsley on top.
+Fill the muffin cups almost to the top!

-These Kale Veggie Mini Frittatas bake for 8 minutes until the eggs are puffy and done.
-I let them cool for just a minute and then serve them on toasted slices of whole grain bread, with a nice sprinkle of fresh parmesan and extra chopped kale.
+These Kale Veggie Mini Frittatas bake for 8 minutes or until the eggs are puffy and done.
+I let them cool for just a minute and then serve them on toasted slices of whole-grain bread, with a nice sprinkle of fresh parmesan and extra chopped kale.
+If you enjoy meat you can of course serve with bacon slices or sausages for a nice contrast.

 Close-up of a Kale Overhead shot of 5 Veggie Mini Frittatas served on slices of toasted whole wheat bread and sprinkled with Parmesan and chopped kale.